richardsaudek/Book-Reviews/README.md

 #### MVP

 - Find and use external api
-- Render data on page
+- Render results on page
-- Allow user to search by book title
+- Allow user to search by author name
-- Display results
+- Display book image/title/summary with URL to book review

 #### PostMVP